mvysny/vaadin-on-kotlin/docs/nosql_rest_datasources.md

 ### Why Not Use DataProvider API Directly?

 Why we need the data loaders?
-Can't we simply implement `DataProvider` API and assign it to the Grid directly?
+Can't we simply implement Vaadin's `DataProvider` API and pass it to the Grid directly?
 Unfortunately we can't, for the following reasons:

-1. There are actually two `DataProvider` interfaces (they are identical but the class name is different): one for Vaadin 8, one for Vaadin 10.
+1. There are actually two `DataProvider` interfaces: `com.vaadin.data.provider.DataProvider` for Vaadin 8, `com.vaadin.flow.data.provider.DataProvider` for Vaadin 10.
+They are identical but the class name is different.
 We would thus have to provide an implementation of the same thing two times, both for Vaadin 8 and Vaadin 10.
 Also, the data-fetching library like `vok-orm` would have to depend on the Vaadin 8 and Vaadin 10 API, which is simply too heavyweight dependency.